 While located a little bit outside of San Diego, there are still plenty of people in the area who may be interested in checking out Total Photo.

 You’ll be able to get your C-41 color or black and white film developed, whether you shoot 35mm or 120.
 Total Photo usually offers a quick turnaround on scans.

 One of the most unique and alluring aspects of this photo lab is their loyalty program, where your 10th roll of film is developed for free!
 This is one of the best deals we’ve seen, as very few darkrooms offer any sort of discount on their services.

-Map of the Best Places to Develop Film
+Map of the San Diego Film Developing

 Did We Miss Anywhere?